DIY a Nailhead Trim Burlap Bulletin Board

 - Corners are always tricky.
 I wish I could tell you exact step-by-step instructions, but it is a function of minimizing the fabric that will be in the fold by cutting away as much as possible but not too much that you see frayed edges on the corner.
 Then I always resort to my training as a present wrapper at Sears during college…make your corners as sharp as possible and your folds as crisp as possible.
 Here’s how I do it.

 - Ready to put the nailhead on

 - This was a bit of a challenge.
 It seems that a 24″X36″ bulletin board is not exactly 24″x36″, but more like 23 1/8″ by 35 1/4″, which made finding equal increments with my US Standard Measuring stick a headache-inducing trial.
-So…I resorted to using my metric ruler and it worked like a charm.
+So…I resorted to using my metric ruler, which worked like a charm.
 I measured every 6 cm, after putting my corner nails 1 cm in from each side.
 I had to fudge a few, say every 5 3/4 cm or so on some, but you’ll never be able to tell unless you get up there and measure with a ruler.
-I did alternate from side to side, measuring between nails frequently, to make sure that I didn’t end up doing one whole side and then realizing that my measurements were off.
+I alternated from side to side, measuring between nails frequently to make sure that I didn’t end up doing one whole side and then realizing that my measurements were off.

 - This is where you need small pliers.
 I think mine are actually jewelry pliers as they have a very small nose, which was perfect for this job.

 - TA DA!
 Now it’s ready for your Christmas card collection or just as a spiffy bulletin board.